How To Apply For Malaysia's Digital Nomad Visa Which Is A Godsend For Remote Workers

 This is deemed a Professional Visit Pass, and it can grant permission to stay in Malaysia for a minimum of three months to a maximum of 12 months.
 It can be renewed for one more year.
 Travellers can also bring along dependents like a spouse or children.

-The cost of applying for Malaysia’s digital nomad visa is RM 1,000 (INR 18,400 approx.), and an additional fee of RM 500 (INR 9,200 approx.) for every dependent you bring along with you on this pass.
+The cost of applying for Malaysia’s digital nomad visa is RM 1,000 (HKD 1,760 approx.), and an additional fee of RM 500 (HKD 880 approx.) for every dependent you bring along with you on this pass.
 Furthermore, if your application is rejected, then 75 percent of the visa fee is refunded.

 You can apply for this visa from the official website of DE Rantau Nomad Visa.